H${\beta}$ line shape and radius-luminosity relation in 2.5D FRADO: Introduction

-BLR are generally spatially unresolved apart from the recent interferometric measurements for 7 sources \citep{GRAVITY3C273_2018, GRAVITY3783_2021, GRAVITYIRAS_2020, GRAVITY_4_objects_2024}.
+Overall, BLRs are spatially unresolved, except in recent interferometric measurements reported for seven different sources \citep{GRAVITY3C273_2018, GRAVITY3783_2021, GRAVITYIRAS_2020, GRAVITY_4_objects_2024}.
 However, the variability of the central source and the delayed response of BLR to variations in the continuum allows for the measurement of the characteristic distance from BLR to the central black hole.
-Given the constancy of the speed of light, $c$, the distance is $ R_{\rm BLR} = c \tau$ , where $ \tau $ represents the time lag between the continuum and a selected BLR emission line, which is measured using the reverberation mapping (RM) technique \citep{blandford1982, peterson1993,peterson2014}.
-The technique involves monitoring the AGN continuum (typically measured at 5100 \AA) and broad emission lines (most notably, H$\beta$) over the extended periods.
+Given the constancy of the speed of light, $c$, the distance is $ R_{\rm BLR} = c \tau$ , where $ \tau $ represents the time lag between the continuum and a selected BLR emission line, measured using the reverberation mapping (RM) technique \citep{blandford1982, peterson1993,peterson2014}.
+The technique involves monitoring the AGN continuum (typically measured at 5100 \AA) and broad emission lines (most notably, H$\beta$) over extended periods.
 Combining the BLR radius with the broad emission-line velocity width yields the virial mass enclosed within the BLR, which is dominated by the black hole \citep{peterson1998, kaspi2000}.
-The validity of reverberation masses is supported by other means, for example by the consistency of reverberation-measured masses with other dynamical mass measurement methods \citep{davies2006, onken2007, hicks2008}.
+The validity of reverberation masses is supported by other means; for example, by the consistency of reverberation-measured masses with other dynamical mass measurement methods \citep{davies2006, onken2007, hicks2008}.